HealthCatalyst/Fabric.Authorization/Fabric.Authorization.AccessControl/README.md

 ## IIS Configuration
 If you want to set up an IIS site to host the sample application, you will need to create an application pool and set the `.NET CLR version` parameter to `No Managed Code`.

+## Environment Settings (environment.default.ts)
+ You may need to change your `environment.default.ts` file if your services are not running at the locations specified.
+Below is a mapping of

+`fabricAuthApiUri` => Fabric.Authorization
+`fabricIdentityApiUri` => Fabric.Identity
+`fabricExternalIdPSearchApiUri` => Fabric.IdentityProviderSearchService

 # Configuration
 The access control module is lazy loaded and should be imported into a module that will assist with loading it through the router and with providing the configuration data.
 A class that implements IAccessControlConfigService should be created and registered as a provider in this module.